Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Classical Control Hardware

 All experiments in this work were performed using the open-source control system \texttt{QubiC} \cite{xu2021qubic, xu2023qubic}. \texttt{QubiC} is an FPGA-based control system for superconducting qubits developed at Lawrence Berkeley National Lab.
 The \texttt{QubiC} system used for these experiments was implemented on the Xilinx ZCU216 RFSoC (RF system-on-chip) evaluation board, and uses custom gateware for real-time pulse sequencing and synthesis.

-The \texttt{QubiC} gateware has a bank of distributed processor cores for performing pulse sequencing, parameterization, and conditional execution (i.e., control flow).
+The \texttt{QubiC} gateware has a bank of distributed processor cores for performing pulse sequencing, parameterization, and conditional execution (i.e., control flow) \cite{fruitwala2024distributed}.
 The \texttt{QubiC} readout DSP (digital signal processing) chain includes on-FPGA demodulation and qubit state discrimination using a threshold mechanism.
 Currently, the discrimination is performed for MCMs using the in-phase ($I$) component of the integrated readout pulse.
 If $I > 0$, the discriminator returns a 0; if $I < 0$, the discriminator returns a 1.
-For this reason, all of the $\ket{0}$ states are calibrated to be on the right side of $I = 0$, and all of the $\ket{1}$ and $\ket{2}$ states are calibrated to be on the left side of $I = 0$ (see \fig\ref{fig:qubit_ro}c).
-These state-discriminated results can then be requested by any processor core (using a special instruction) and used as inputs to arbitrary control flow/branching decisions (e.g., a \texttt{while} loop or \texttt{if/else} code block).
+For this reason, all of the $\ket{0}$ states are calibrated to be on the right side of $I = 0$, and all of the $\ket{1}$ and $\ket{2}$ states are calibrated to be on the left side of $I = 0$ (see \fig\ref{fig:ro_calibration}).
+These state-discriminated results can then be requested by any processor core (using a special instruction) and used as inputs to arbitrary control flow/branching decisions (e.g., a \texttt{while} loop or \texttt{if/else} code block) \cite{fruitwala2024distributed}.
 The total feedback latency (not including readout time) is 150 ns.
-In the future, more sophisticated discrimination will be available for MCMs capable of distinguishing $\ket{1}$ from $\ket{2}$.
+After these experiments were performed, a neural network-based readout discriminator was developed for MCMs performed on \texttt{QubiC} which is capable of distinguishing $\ket{1}$ from $\ket{2}$ \cite{vora2024ml}.